cscart/docs/user_guide/manage_products/products/wholesale.rst

 *   In the Administration panel, go to **Products → Products**.
 *   Click on the name of the necessary product to open the **Editing product** page.
 Open the **Quantity discounts** tab.
 *   In the **Quantity** input field, specify the minimum amount of products to which the wholesale price should be applied.
-In the **Value** input field, specify the wholesale price of the product.
+In the **Value** input field, specify the wholesale price of one product item.
 *   To add more than one price, click on the **+** icon and specify a new amount of products and a wholesale price.
 *   Click the **Save** button to apply the changes.